Principal Investigator

 Bio

-Kiki is a fourth-year Honors undergraduate majoring in Fisheries, Wildlife, and Conservation Sciences with a minor in Marine Biology.
+Kiki majored in Fisheries, Wildlife, and Conservation Sciences with a minor in Marine Biology.
 She has been passionate about sharks since before she can remember, which, according to family video, was first apparent in self-composed songs; in recent years, her passion has manifested itself in her shark conservation awareness Instagram account, an overabundance of shark merchandise, and in her academic endeavors.
 Kiki took her passion from California to OSU, where she’s had opportunities to experience different forms of elasmobranch science by volunteering with the BFL.
 Kiki strives to pursue graduate studies, and is interested in the physiological responses, biological traits, and movement patterns of oceanic fish, with the goal to improve management strategies and mitigate anthropogenic stressors.

 Research